FrontendMasters/front-end-handbook-2018/learning/courses.md

 The table below contains instructor led, paid, front-end courses, programs, schools, and bootcamps.

-If you can't afford a directed education, a self directed education using screencasts, books, and articles is a viable alternative to learn front-end development for the self-driven individual.
+However, if you can't afford a directed education (can be very expensive), a self directed education using screencasts, books, and articles is a viable alternative to learn front-end development for the self-driven individual.

 <table>
     <thead>